PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 -   What might make an employee stay?

--   What recommendations can guide Qeug in its quest to retain its employees?
+-   What recommendations can guide Qeug in its quest to proactively keep its employees?

 ### Executing the project